Tuna Bekleviç

-Tuna Bekleviç is a Turkish politician and activist.
-He rallied against the 2017 Referendum in Turkey, and has announced his candidacy for the 2019 presidential election.
+Tuna Bekleviç (born 23 January 1977) is a Turkish politician and activist.
+He rallied against the 2017 Referendum in Turkey, and was a candidate in the 2019 presidential election.

 Bekleviç had to leave Turkey in 2019 following multiple anonymous threats and persecution by Turkey's authorities.

 Biography

 Tuna Bekleviç was born in Edirne in 1977.
 He is married to Elif Bekleviç and the couple has two children.
 Bekleviç graduated from Istanbul Bilgi University School of Economics in 2002.
 He is a U.S. State Alumnus 2005 (US State Department IVLP Program) He worked as a columnist for the national daily newspaper “Türkiye” between 2009 and 2012.

 Public activism

-Bekleviç was Chairman of Executive Board in Platform for Turkish Economists between 1999-2005 and Society and Democracy Association between 2004-2006, He was the founder and first chairman of İstanbul Bilgi University Alumni Association in 2005-2006.
+Bekleviç was Chairman of Executive Board in Platform for Turkish Economists during 1999-2005 and Society and Democracy Association between 2004-2006.
+He was the founder and first chairman of İstanbul Bilgi University Alumni Association in 2005-2006.
 Bekleviç was the founding leader and Chairman of Guclu Türkiye Partisi (Strong Turkey Political Party) in 2006.
 The party opened branches in 33 cities but as a result of early elections, the party was unable to run in the 2007 Turkish general election.
 Tuna Bekleviç helped Erdogan in the 2008 Justice and Development Party closure trial.